nrw-digital/week-notes/en/updates/_posts/2025-07-04-week-notes.md

 ##Coming soon

-Lucinda has offered Figma training to some of the team
+Lucinda has offered Figma training to the team